 Uber had its share of problems in Istanbul.
 The service now offers only a cab-hailing option.
 Choices include regular taxis, yellow fiat mostly, and blue cars that are a little more spacious and comfortable.

 Getting a taxi via Uber to enter the city is pretty straightforward.
 When leaving the old town, however, most drivers asked where the ride went.
 Not answering resulted in having your ride canceled.
-Answering typically made the driver cancel or ask a higher fare.
+Answering typically made the driver cancel or ask for a higher fare.

 Uber has some work with their associates in Istanbul to make this a reliable service one day.